 These pages reflect the results of over thirty years of research by the Society’s founder, Bob Ward.
 The basic theory was first published in “Geographical”, the magazine of the Royal Geographical Society, in July 1981, and updated in the Map Collector Magazine, Winter 1988 Issue.

 We also look at what we are doing to find hard evidence to support our beliefs, including plans to excavate this year what we believe is the small Spanish bark belonging to Rodrigo Tello ship that Drake captured off Costa Rica and left behind when he returned to England.
 This bark epitomizes the falsifications in the official account, which says that Drake took some of her merchandize and then let her go.
 However, detailed testimony from ten Spanish witnesses, including five of Tello’s crew, says that Drake took the bark, and gave them one of his pinnaces in return “because his need was greater than theirs.”
 His cousin John Drake testified that they left the bark at New Albion when Drake returned to England, and we can also demonstrate that he left a crew of about 25 to man her and try to return to England through the Northwest Passage after wintering on the Oregon coast.
-We have funding from Lincoln City to carry out some archaeological work, and have a very distinguished archaeologist helping us, Dr. Mitch Marken.
-We are also intending to carry out a sophisticated radar survey to show us a 3D image of the ship and its cargo, which are buried within a tidal mud flat near the mouth of the Salmon River, some 25 miles north of Whale Cove.
-The image will complement and fine tune the archaeological work.
-Eventually we intend to bring up one or two pieces of the cargo that we hope will positively identify the ship as the one that Drake left behind.
+We believe that the ship may be buried within a tidal mud flat near the mouth of the Salmon River, and with the help of some funding from Lincoln City, we have started to carry out some archaeological work at the site.
+However, so far limited probing and core sampling have not revealed any evidence of the sunken ship that local resident Ed Calkins claimed to have located in 1974, but the process is ongoing.
+Eventually we hope to bring up artifactual evidence that will positively identify the ship as the one that Drake left behind.
+However, the process is costly and ongoing funding is a big issue.
+Go to our “Contact Us” page to see how you can help.